These Spinach and Feta Phyllo Cups are one of my favorite phyllo cup appetizers! They are "no bake" and can be ready in under 15 minutes!

 Can I Make This Ahead of Time?

 Isn't it is SO hard to find a delicious make ahead appetizer?
-You have to consider how you will keep everything fresh, how you will transport the food keeping everything in tact and of course how you will reheat the food without it drying out.
+You have to consider how you will keep everything fresh, how you will transport the food, keep it warm, and of course how you will reheat the food without it drying out.

 Most appetizers can get very dry when reheated so that is something that I always think about before bringing food anywhere.